Bioconductor/OrchestratingSingleCellAnalysis/README.md

 This enables readers of each chapter to inspect the code without interrupting the pedagogical flow.

 As a consequence, compilation of many of the chapters depends on compilation of the workflows.
-Thus, all contributors should compile the latter first.
 Those writing new chapters should move all set-up code into a similar workflow and exploit the `extractCached()` to obtain a starting point for their chapter.
 Also note the `chapterPreamble()` code chunk that is required at the top of each chapter to set up the collapsible elements.

-## Instructions
+## Build instructions

-### To build the workflows

 Install the **rebook** package from https://github.com/LTLA/rebook.

-Run:
+Then, run the usual **bookdown** invocation, for example:

 ```r
 bookdown::render_book("index.Rmd", "bookdown::gitbook",
     quiet = FALSE, output_dir = "docs", new_session = TRUE)
 ```

-### To contribute reports

-Standard procedure: fork and PR.
+To contribute reports, follow standard procedure: fork and PR.

 - All `analysis` chapters must start from a `SingleCellExperiment` object and should be independent of other `analysis` chapters.
 - All `workflow` chapters should use a `SingleCellExperiment` object throughout the various chunks.